-- The needs of these patients had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - Telephone consultations were available. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflected the needs for this age group. - Health checks were offered to patients aged between 40 and 74 who had not seen a GP in the last three years. - The practice offered extended hours from 7.30am three mornings per week.
+- The needs of these patients had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - Telephone consultations were available. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflected the needs for this age group. - Health checks were offered to patients aged between 40 and 74 who had not seen a GP in the last three years. - The practice offered various extended hours appointments three days per week. - The practice facilitated a young peoples' health clinic once a week at Kirkburton Health Centre.
+The clinic was accessible for any young people, including under 16's, who lived locally and who were not necessarily registered with the practice.
+Advice and support was provided regarding sexual health, domestic violence issues, substance misuse and bullying.